What Is Ego Psychology? A Theory For Self-Understanding

 • Create a list of your strengths and weaknesses, which may challenge negative self-perceptions and provide a clearer view of yourself.

-• Practice positive self-talk or mantras, which you can say out loud, record in a journal, or even write on sticky notes to keep around your space.
+• Practice positive self-talk or mantras.
+You can say them out loud, record them in a journal, or even write them on sticky notes to keep around your space.

 • Write down a list of your past accomplishments, as well as future goals.